Md-Khid/Civil_Conflict_And_Food_Aid/README.md

 ```
 <img width="720" alt="2" src="https://github.com/Md-Khid/Civil_Conflict_And_Food_Aid/assets/160820522/724bd415-7694-4245-b07b-197834c838b0">

-Considering the strong military forces of these autocratic nations, they are also likely to employ their authority in sustaining their political influence and dominance.
-Such endeavours to secure control over food aid are liable to provoke tensions within these nations.
-Consequently, the provision of emergency aid could exacerbate localised conflicts and instigate wars (Dippold, E. C., 2016).
-To support this claim, an analysis of the kernel density plot reveals insights into the complex connection between emergency food assistance and the dynamics of armed conflict in the SSA region.

-To begin with, the plot unveils a clustering of emergency food aid in specific areas of SSA.
-These regions demonstrate a heightened distribution of aid, indicating their vulnerability to food insecurity and the associated socio-economic challenges.
-This concentration underscores the imperative nature of targeted humanitarian interventions in these susceptible regions.
-Secondly, it becomes evident that once emergency food aid surpasses a certain threshold, the likelihood of conflict escalation increases.
-This observation implies that, in some areas, while emergency food aid may alleviate immediate food shortages, it fails to address the underlying causes of conflict.
-Conflict continues to persistand in some instances, intensifies despite the relief efforts.

-A third noteworthy observation arises from the overlap in the density curves for the “Yes” and “No” categories of overall conflict within the mid-range of emergency food aid values.
-This overlap signifies intricate conflict dynamics.
-In practical terms, this may suggest that neighbouring regions experiencing similar levels of aid may exhibit varying degrees of conflict.
-Some areas might witness sporadic or localised conflicts, while others maintain relative stability.

-Additionally, the plot highlights the uneven allocation of emergency food aid.
-Certain regions receive more substantial aid resources, while neighbouring areas with limited aid resources face heightened risks of conflict.
-This inequality underscores the imperative need for a thorough review of aid allocation strategies to ensure a fairer distribution and consequently, the mitigation of conflicts.

-The correlation between increased levels of emergency food aid and an elevated risk of conflict underscores the complex relationship between resource scarcity and conflict in SSA.
-It implies that addressing food insecurity alone might not suffice in mitigating conflicts in regions grappling with deeply entrenched socio-political issues.
+The kernel density plot analysis reveals insights into the connection between emergency food assistance and armed conflict dynamics in SSA.
+Clustering of aid in specific SSA areas indicates vulnerability to food insecurity and associated socio-economic challenges, emphasising targeted humanitarian interventions.
+Moreover, as aid surpasses a threshold, the likelihood of conflict escalation increases suggesting a failure to address underlying conflict causes despite receiving food aid relief.
+Overlapping density curves for "Yes" and "No" conflict and onset of war categories imply complex conflict dynamics, with neighbouring regions experiencing similar aid levels exhibiting varying conflict degrees.
+Uneven aid allocation with some regions receiving more aid than others may heighten conflict risks, emphasising the need for fairer aid distribution to mitigate conflicts.

 ### Battle Death by Emergency Food Aid